MileHacker Logo

 Book Big Sur Accommodations

 This is most important.
-Book luxury resorts or state park/national forest campgrounds 6-12 months in advance, or exactly 6 months out (for campsites) to the minute they become available.
+Book luxury resorts or state park/national forest campgrounds 6-12 months in advance, or exactly 6 months ahead of time (for campsites) to the minute they become available.
 Other lodges and inns should be booked at least 3-6 months ahead, especially for peak season or weekends.

 Confirm Passport Validity

-Ensure your passport is valid for at least six months beyond your planned date of departure from the U.S. Renew it if needed.
+Ensure your passport is with at least six months of validity beyond your planned date of departure from the U.S. Renew it if needed.

 2